You are here

 In addition to the federal privacy and confidentiality standards, Michigan law (MCL 333.20201) generally provides that patients are entitled to the privacy of their medical information and prohibits hospitals and other health facilities from providing copies of patient medical records to third parties without prior authorization.
 Patients may refuse the release of their records outside a health facility except as required for transfer to another health facility or as required by law or third party payment contract.

 Federal and Michigan law also provides additional confidentiality protections to certain types of records.

-- To the Michigan Department of Community Health, a local health department, or another health care provider (1) to protect the health of an individual; (2) to prevent further transmission of HIV; or (3) to diagnose and care for the patient.
+- To the Michigan Department of Community Health, a local health department, or other health care provider (1) to protect the health of an individual; (2) to prevent further transmission of HIV; (3) to diagnose and care for a patient.

-- As otherwise required or permitted by Michigan law law (the remaining exceptions are largely inapplicable to University research).
+- As otherwise required or permitted by Michigan law.

 Michigan law accords special protection to the privacy of mental health records.
 Mental health information may be disclosed as necessary for outside research, evaluation, accreditation, or statistical compilation.
 In this case, the individual subject should not be identified in the disclosed data set unless the identification is essential to achieve the purpose for which the information is sought or if preventing the identification would clearly be impractical.
 Under no circumstances may the information be disclosed if the subject is likely to be harmed by the identification.

 In general, information in the record of a recipient of mental health services must be kept confidential and only may be disclosed with specific authorization of the recipient, with the following exceptions: